AbbasKaif/Power-BI-Hospitality-Revenue/README.md

-# Provide Insights to Revenue Team in the Hospitality Doamin
+# Provide Insights to Revenue Team in the Hospitality Domain

 #### Domain : Hospitality         Function : Revenue